 Go through your entire home one room at a time and determine the non-essential items.
 Seasonal items or a guest room are great places to start.
 Then, begin packing these items because they are not used daily.

-Most people don’t use a guest room every day, so start packing the things that you will not miss in your everyday life.
+Most people don’t use a guest room every day, so start packing the things you will not miss in your everyday life.
 Packing boxes according to room will make unpacking these boxes easier after moving day.

 Related: Free Moving Labels